Vrishali34/Vrishali34/README.md

  ⭐Enhancing **Frontend skills** in HTML, CSS, JavaScript, React

 ### 👯 Open to Collaborating On
- 📌Web development projects involving **JavaScript, Java, or Python**
+ 📌Web development projects involving **JavaScript, Java, React or Python**
  📌**DSA problem-solving sessions** and **open-source contributions**

 ### 💬 Ask Me About